aragon/aragon-wiki/docs/meetings/community/write-ups/cm08/alexa.md

 #### Payments
 - Worked on finding payment service providers
-- Met with our new law firm to set up payment in ETH and ANT
+- Met with our new CFO to set up payment in ETH and ANT
 - Sent final reports from December to our accountants to close out FY2017
 - Making payments to service providers, ordering equipment for the team, paying conference sponsorships and community awards and lots of small details like that
 - January Payroll